sutta » dn » Dīgha Nikāya 18

 Imamatthaṁ, bhante, brahmā sanaṅkumāro bhāsittha.

-That is the topic on which Brahmā Sanaṅkumāra spoke.
+That is the topic on which the divinity Sanaṅkumāra spoke.

 Imamatthaṁ, bhante, brahmā sanaṅkumāro bhāsitvā deve tāvatiṁse āmantesi:

-And having spoken about that, he addressed the gods of the Thirty-Three:
+And having spoken about that, he addressed the gods of the thirty-three:

 7. Tividhaokāsādhigama